 Potassium alum (alumbre) is a naturally occurring sulfate mineral which typically occurs as encrustations on rocks in areas of weathering and oxidation of sulfide minerals and potassium-bearing minerals.
 The crystal alum mineral is commercially extracted in select quarries throughout the world.
 It has been reported in Tennessee, and Arizona in the United States, and also, in South America, in the Andies between Bolivia, Chile, Colombia (Azufral), Venezuela (Punta de Araya) and Argentina.

 Natural potassium alum pricing varies according to the quality of the mineral crystal or powder.
 The overhead and expenses of mining potassium alum, combined with shipping from quarries in remote locations of the world add up; plus, the quality can vary as well.
 Basically, the price of potassium alum is directly related to the quality – as the purity of the crystal increases, so does the price.

-Potassium alum is a naturally occurring mineral, but it can also be chemically synthesized by mixing aluminum hydroxide with potassium or ammonium sulfate in sulfuric acid.
+Potassium alum is a naturally occurring mineral, but it can also be chemically synthesized with alunite or by mixing aluminum hydroxide with potassium or ammonium sulfate in sulfuric acid.